ecg-marktplaats/marktplaats-api-guidelines/docs/interaction-design.md

 The `If-Match` header is required.

 Clients that do not support the `DELETE` method may use the [`_method` parameter](/docs/base-url.md#_method).

-### The query component of a URI should be used to paginate collection or store results

 Status codes